alcatrazEscapee/chromatic/jira.md

     - Break label placement (color only) in navigator
 - Add tap on pipe input/output to pop up modal tooltips
 - When victory happens, raise a modal with 'Victory', 'Next' button, 'Close' button and 'Menu' button
+- Add button to return to main menu from main game

 ### Graphics